-A turning operation is correctly managed by setting four main process parameters, namely:
+A turning operation is correctly managed by setting four main process parameters:

-Depth of cut in mm;
+Depth of cut (mm)

-Spindle speed in rpm;
+Spindle speed (rpm)

-Feed rate in mm/rev;
+Feed rate (mm/rev)

 Presence of lubricant/refrigerant.

 These parameters are extremely important for the optimisation of the output characteristics.
 By identifying the most critical outputs, i.e. geometrical and dimensional tolerances and surface roughness, those parameters can be related in order to apply an in-line process control.
-The optimisation of turning operations was studied in literature by several researchers [34]-[36].
-The retroactive controls designed within the process mapping have the role to be actuated for the in-line correction of the process parameter values.
-As outputs to be used for monitoring of the turning process, force and wear measurements are the most consistent.
+The optimisation of turning operations has been studied by several researchers [34]-[36].
+The retroactive controls designed within the process mapping have the role of being actuated for the in-line correction of the process parameter values.
+As outputs to be used for the monitoring of the turning process, force and wear measurements are the most consistent.
 The force is measured by using a piezoelectric load cell mounted on the cutting tool.
-The tool wear is monitored by using vision systems, e.g. image vision technologies, laser systems or optical CMM.
-The surface roughness of the workpiece is a key feature, as the previous one.
-However, the in-line monitoring of such parameter may be difficult to be done.
-Of course, other features may be involved in this analysis, but this would be strictly dependent on the functional properties of the tool which has to be renovated.
-The support given from the actuation systems will help in terms of cycle time and maintenance efficiency.
-These elements represent the main limitation given from manual maintenance done only through the operator experience.
+The tool wear is monitored by using vision systems, e.g. image vision technologies, laser systems or optical coordinate-measuring machines (CMMs).
+The surface roughness of the workpiece is another key feature; however, the in-line monitoring of such parameters may be difficult to undertake.
+Of course, other features may be involved in this analysis, but this would be strictly dependent on the functional properties of the tool being renovated.
+The support given by the actuation systems helps in terms of cycle time and maintenance efficiency.
+These elements represent the main limitation of the manual maintenance carried out only through operator experience.